Hawaii Helicopter and Airplane Crashes

-Experienced Representation in Cases Involving Helicopters and Airplanes Based in Hawaii
+Experienced Representation for Cases Involving Helicopters and Airplanes in Hawaii

 The Hawaiian Islands offer spectacular landscapes and scenery that attract millions of tourists every year.
-Many of these visitors plan sightseeing tours on a helicopter or airplane as a highlight of their vacation.
-Estimates are that 1 in 10 visitors to Hawaii may take a sightseeing or air tour flight during their visit.
+Many of these visitors plan sightseeing tours on a helicopter or airplane as a highlight of their vacation: In fact, it’s estimated that 1 in 10 visitors to Hawaii may take a sightseeing or air tour flight during their visit.
 Unfortunately, these adventures can sometimes end in tragedy.
-It is always a good idea to check out the safety record of any tour company you plan on using.
+This is why it’s always a good idea to check out the safety record of any tour company you plan on using.

 We Handle All Types of Airline Accidents In Hawaii

 Only two major airline incidents have occurred in and around the Hawaiian Islands.
 Neither one of these incidents involved a crash per se, but deaths were caused when people were sucked out of openings in the aircraft fuselage midflight.